rubiefawn/remedy/knowledge-and-treasure/tricks-and-weapons.md

 #### Spending Mana

-As an action, you can spend mana to cause the light\(s\) to flash brightly, making the radius of bright light increase by 5 feet per mana spent before ending the spell.
+As an action, you can spend mana to cause the light\(s\) to flash brightly before ending the spell.
 All creatures within the radius of bright light must succeed on a Reflex check or be Blinded for 1 minute.
 {% endhint %}

 ### Mage Hand